magenta-aps/os2mo-amqp-trigger-organisation-gatekeeper/README.md

 Additionally this function also hides organisation units iff:
 * Their user-key is contained within hidden_user_key or a child of it.

+If an organisation unit is not part of line management but has an it-account in a chosen it-system it is marked as self-owned.
+The it-system uuid should be set in the variable `SELF_OWNED_IT_SYSTEM_CHECK`
 ## Usage

 Adjust the `AMQP_URL` variable to OS2mo's running message-broker, either;